Registration Filing in FINRA Gateway

 - integrating additional existing U4 interpretive guidance and definitions of terms throughout the form.

-10. What is the impact to Web EFT submissions?
+7. What is the impact to automated U4 submissions through Web EFT?
+Updated

-FINRA will work to ease the transition for all future forms.
-When possible, other CRD forms will be released in FINRA Gateway in a similar fashion (i.e., firms will be able to draft filings in both Classic CRD and FINRA Gateway for a period of time).
+When possible, other CRD forms will be released in FINRA Gateway in a similar fashion (i.e., firms will be able to submit filings in both Classic CRD and FINRA Gateway for a period of time).
 Details will be provided as additional forms are developed for FINRA Gateway.